Jerrold Scott

 Specialty: Acting, Directing, Voice & Speech

-His work as a director is wide-ranging, and includes classical plays, musicals, and contemporary comedies and dramas.
+As a director, his work is wide-ranging, and includes classical plays, musicals, and contemporary comedies and dramas.
 Jerrold is an associate member of the Stage Directors and Choreographers Society (SDC).
 Favorite directing credits include Arcadia, Hay Fever, The Philadelphia Story, Present Laughter, Heartbreak House, The Rocky Horror Show, The Glass Menagerie, and The Importance of Being Earnest.
 He also works as a speech, text and dialect coach, and served as the resident dialect coach at Cleveland Play House for over a decade.
-He is a member of the Actors’ Equity Association (AEA) and the Screen Actors Guild/American Federation of Television and Radio Artists (SAG-AFTRA), and is active in commercial performance/voice-over work.
+He is a member of the Actors’ Equity Association (AEA) and the Screen Actors Guild/American Federation of Television and Radio Artists (SAG-AFTRA), and continues to be active in commercial performance/voice-over work.
+He is currently working on a biography of 19th century American theater critic, soldier, and diplomat Adam Badeau